 The American section, located to the west of the French Quarter on the other side of the wide and beautiful Canal Street, is inhabited mostly by merchants and brokers.
 It is also the center of political life.
 Here one finds hotels almost as beautiful as those of New York, cotton warehouses, most of the churches and theaters, and City Hall.
 This is also where the big slave market is held.
 A huge mob always crowds the inside of Bank's Arcade, the interior of which is dominated by a large counter, abundantly stocked with bottles and glasses.
 On a platform stands the auctioneer, a large, red-faced, bloated man, with a booming voice: "Come on, Jim!
 Get up on the table.
 How much for this good nigger Jim?
 Look how strong he is!
 He's got good teeth!
 Look at the muscles on his arms!
 Come on, now, dance for us, Jim!"
 And he makes the slave turn around.
 "Here's a nigger who knows how to do everything - he's a carpenter, a cartwright, and a shoemaker.
 He won't talk back - you never need to hit him."
 But most of the time there were long whitish rays etched by the whip on his black skin.
 Then it was a Negro woman's turn: "Look at this wench!
 She's already had two niggers, and she's still young.
 Look at her strong back, this sturdy chest!
 She's a good wet nurse, and a good negress for work!"
 And the bidding starts again amid laughter and shouts.
-Thus all the Negroes of Louisiana pass in turn on this fateful table: children who have just ended their seventh year and whom the law in its solicitude deems old enough to be separated from their mothers, young girls subjected to the stares of two thousand spectators and sold by the pound, mothers who come to see their children stolen from them, and who are obliged to remain cheerful under threat of the whip, and the elderly, who have already been auctioned off many times, and who have to appear one last time before these pale-faced men who despise them and jeer at their white hair.
-In the end, they are deprived of the most vile and pitiful honor, that of bringing a good price.
-Sold off for a few dollars, they might as well be buried like animals in the cypress meters between the parts of the city distant from the river and those near the embankment.
+Thus all the Negroes of Louisiana pass in turn on this fateful table: children who have just ended their seventh year and whom the law in its solicitude deems old enough to be separated from their mothers, young girls subjected to the stares of two thousand spectators and sold by the pound, mothers who come to see their children stolen from them, and who are obliged to remain cheerful under threat of the whip, and the elderly, who have already been auctioned off many times, and who have to appear is a difference of four meters between the parts of the city distant from the river and those near the embankment.
 For this reason, the structures are protected against the flooding of the Mississippi by a boarded levee one hundred meters wide.
-In addition, the flooding of the river always brings an enormous amount of sand and clay which reinforces the levee and forms a new batture1, on which several streets have already been constructed since the beginning of the century.
+In addition, the flooding of the river always brings an enormous amount of sand and clay which reinforces the levee and forms a new batture, on which several streets have already been constructed since the beginning of the century.
 The districts far from the Mississippi are only a few centimeters above sea level, and people's homes are separated from the alligator nests only by drainage pools of stagnant and always iridescent water.
 However, a certain bulge, called a "hill" in these parts, stretches between the city and Lake Pontchartrain.
 This swelling, imperceptible to the naked eye, might be one meter high.
 The plain is so level that the water, at its lowest point, falls only about 10 centimeters over a total distance of 180 kilometers, from the city to the Gulf of Mexico.